ThunderWasTaken/English-Heptarchy-Civs/README.md

 # English-Heptarchy-Civs
-a mod that adds the English Heptarchies.
+a mod that adds the English Heptarchies and more.

 --------------------------------------------------------------------